 As mentioned, both Santeria and Palo Mayombe believe that animal sacrifice is a fundamental aspect of the belief system and ritually required as offerings to the gods.
-The sacrificing of an animal is perceived as an assimilation of power harnessed through the degree of torture, pain, and blood that the victim ‘offers’.
-In Santeria these rituals are generally documented as being used for milder good and bad spells such as to cast a love spell, acquire money, pass tests or exams and protect against evil or guilty prosecution, for example.
-However, evil spells of jealousy and revenge are still practiced.
+Animal sacrificed is perceived as the assimilation of power harnessed through the degree of torture, pain, and blood that the victim ‘offers.’

-Currently, religious sacrifice is legal to practice.
-However, there have been many cases where supreme court judges have publicly stated their opinions that its practices are an abuse of the ‘necessary’ rituals and that the animals used in the ceremonies are clearly being classified as animal cruelty and abuse, as in the case in 1993 against The Church of the Lukumi Babalu Aye.
+Currently, religious sacrifice is legal to practice, but supreme court judges have made their opinions public many times.
+They have stated its practices are an abuse of the ‘necessary’ rituals and that animals used in ceremonies classify animal cruelty and abuse, as in the 1993 case against The Church of the Lukumi Babalu Aye.

-Although animal sacrifice is somewhat protected in Santeria religion, the disposing of animals carcasses in public places is a violation of health codes and arrests are still made and are exposed through the media.
+Although animal sacrifice is legal under the Santeria religion, the disposal of animal carcasses in public places is a violation of health codes, and arrests still occur and exposed through the media.